percona/pmm/docs/setting-up/client/azure.md

 You need to get the Client ID, Client Secret, Tenant ID and Subscription ID.

 ### Get the subscription ID
-1. Search **Subscriptions**, click on your susbcription name
+1. Search **Subscriptions**, click on your subscription name
 ![!](../../_images/azure_subscription_section.png )
-2. Copy the susbcription ID
+2. Copy the subscription ID
 ![!](../../_images/azure_subscription_id.png)

 ### Create a new application to get the tenant ID, client ID and the client secret.